chiseanchang0727/Projects/Data_Analysis_project.md

 1. identify key metrics for defining user performance

-2. identify out behavior patterns that related with good performance
+2. identify the behavior patterns that related with good performance

 4. develop insight from the behaivor patterns